TBosak/game-template/README.md

 # Electron/Angular/Phaser Template
-In order to run, make sure to open two separate terminals and do the following:
+In order to run, make sure to open two separate terminals targeting the project path and do the following:

 1. 'ng serve' in one terminal to start Angular app